chrira/ms-techlab/08-pipelines.md

 In order to address multiple clusters, first configure them on Jenkins via *Manage Jenkins-> Configure Systems->OpenShift Jenkins Sync* as shown in image below.
 ![Jenkins sync plugin](data/images/jenkins_sync.png "Jenkins sync plugin")

+Using the declarative pipeline, specific clusters can be targeted using `openshift.withCluster` notation.

 ### Openshift rights
 All pods on OpenShift run with a ServiceAccount and the service account that 'runs' a job should have the rights set up according to what actions it aims to execute on the target namespace/project.